eitancoronel/Low-Latency-Key-Value-Protocols/README.md

 ---

 ## How to Run
-1. Compile the project using the provided `Makefile`.
+1. Compile the project using the provided `comp.sh` file.
 2. Run the server:
    ```bash
    ./key_value_store server